 Once killing began, however, the men became increasingly brutalized.
 As in combat, the horrors of the initial encounter eventually became routine, and the killing became progressively easier.
 In this sense, brutalization was not the cause but the effect of the these men’s behavior. (p.
 161)

 So, even the horrible in us can persevere.
 Which for me raises the question of if there is inherent evil in us.
 In the book, Ervin Staub raises this notion of how evil that comes from ordinary thinking and is acted upon by ordinary people is the norm and not the exception.
 Meaning that acting in an evil manner is not “special” to us and that each one of us is capable of it (p.
 167).
 Zygmunt Bauman, on the other hand, proposes the notion that man adapts to the role provided by the society he or she is in (p.
 167).
-The soldiers in the reserve police battalion 101 needed to be killers and so, they became killers.
+The soldiers in the Reserve Police Battalion 101 needed to be killers, and so they became killers.

-If there is one thing I take away from this book it would be this: Realizing and understanding that I too would have acted like these soldiers if I were in their position.
+If there is one thing I take away from this book, it would be this: realizing and understanding that I too would have acted like these soldiers if I were in their position.

-This realization has made me question the way I act and the standards I hold myself up too because it is clear that if I were to find myself in such a horrible position, I would like to think that I would act honorably and resist the evil.
-However, that can only be done if I act with honor and speak the truth at this very moment and hold myself up to a high standard so that if I were in such a position, I would not need to hope but rather, I would know that I will do the right thing, regardless of the consequences.
+This realization has made me question the way I act and the standards I hold myself up too because if I were to find myself in such a horrible position, I would like to think that I would act honorably and resist the evil.
+However, that can only be done if I act with honor and speak the truth at this very moment and hold myself up to a high standard so that if I were in such a position, I would not need to hope but I would know that I will do the right thing, regardless of the consequences.

 Such standards are what I aim at.
-At the moment I am far away from them.
-It is a vulnerable thing to understand how easily man, including myself, is able to follow the instructions of the herd without acting upon his or her own individual thoughts.
+At the moment, I am far away from them.
+It is a vulnerable thing to understand how easily man, including myself, can follow the instructions of the herd without acting upon his or her own individual thoughts.
 This text brings forth the understanding of this vulnerable position and I am glad I can think and act in the correct manner now instead of being forced into the shoes of those German civilians.
 Ultimately, what this text does is that it shows the senseless killing of so many innocent human beings and serves as a reminder of the potential of both good or evil that is embedded in each one of us.

-Explaning is not excusing, understanding is not forgiving. (p. xx)
+Explaining is not excusing, understanding is not forgiving. (p. xx)

 “When all is said and done, a single word, ‘understanding,’ is the beacon light of our studies.” (p. xx)